 Awesome factor: 8/10

 Fill the room with smoke, then challenge your Haunted House goers to navigate without tripping the alarm.
-This is actually a pretty easy project to wire up, but aligning the laser beam to the light sensors is fiddly.
+This laser maze actually a pretty easy project to wire up, but aligning the laser beam to the light sensors is fiddly.
 Consider adding small mirrors to make the lasers go further, adding complexity to the maze.
 When a dip in the light signal is detected, fire off alarms and flashing lights.
-In fact, I made a similar setup but without lasers a few months back.
+In fact, I made a similar setup but without lasers a while back.
 The dog was not impressed.